 (A concession rate of €100 is available to second and third level students, unemployed persons, and those in receipt of a social welfare pension.)

-To register please completed application form and send along with a cheque or money order made payable to: Trinity College number 1 account, for the attention of Executive Officer, Loyola Institute, Confederal School of Religions, Peace Studies and Theology, ISE/Loyola Building, Trinity College Dublin, Dublin 2.
+To register please completed application form and send along with a cheque or money order made payable to: Trinity College number 1 account, for the attention of Executive Officer, Loyola Institute, School of Religion, ISE/Loyola Building, Trinity College Dublin, Dublin 2.

 Executive Officer of the Loyola Institute, will be happy to answer any questions or queries you might have by e-mail: Loyola@tcd.ie or by telephone (01) 8964790.